>

 Ph.1

-Scientific module for lunar materials research and use
+Scientific module for research and use of lunar materials

 Initial phase